oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

 ---
-title: "Access the Administration Console"
+title: "Use the Administration Console"
 date: 2019-02-23T17:39:15-05:00
 draft: false
 weight: 1
-description: "Access the WebLogic Admin Console to manage domains running in Kubernetes."
+description: "Use the WebLogic Administration Console to manage domains running in Kubernetes."
 ---

 You can use the WebLogic Server Administration Console to monitor and manage a WebLogic domain running in Kubernetes.